ankitpokhrel/tus-php/README.md

 - [x] The Termination extension is implemented which is used to terminate completed and unfinished uploads allowing the Server to free up used resources.
 - [x] ~~Todo: Checksum extension~~ The Checksum extension is implemented, the server will use `sha256` algorithm by default to verify the upload.
 - [x] ~~Todo: Expiration extension~~ The Expiration extension is implemented, details below.
-- [ ] Todo: Concatenation extension
+- [x] ~~Todo: Concatenation extension~~ This Concatenation extension is implemented except that the server is not capable of handling unfinished concatenation.

 ### Expiration
 The Server is capable of removing expired but unfinished uploads.
 You can use following command manually or in a cron job to remove them.